 We have a limited but growing international supply chain but we recognise that the risks include temporary labour supply, forced labour, child labour and trafficking labour across international borders are all potential risks, depending on the geography involved.
-This risk may heighten if we commence recruitment in non-EEA regions post the UK's departure from the UK in 2021 so ABP commits to horizon scan and prepare for these new risks as they form.
+This risk may heighten if we commence recruitment in non-EEA regions post the UK's departure from the UK in 2021 so ABP will continue to horizon scan to drive best practice and prepare for any new risks that present from overseas recruitment opportunities.

-4) Tackling Risk
+4. Tackling Risk

-The threats presented in the labour market have increased significantly as the impact of COVID continues to resonate and the UK approaches its formal departure from the EU from January 2021.
+The threats presented in the labour market have increased significantly as the impact of COVID continues to resonate along with the end of Free Movement of Labour and the introduction of the Immigration Policy.
 ABP is aware of the additional risks that these issues present and has made plans to deal with them.